Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 Q: How do I organize a bookcase to look good?

-A: Use the 70-30 rule: 70% books/items, 30% empty space.
+A: Use the 70-30 rule: 70% books/items, 30% space.
 Mix vertical and horizontal stacking.
 Add decorative objects between books.

 Q: Are floating shelves safe?